lparsons/galaxy_tools/tools/sam_stats/README.txt

 The ea-utils package and associated documentation can be found at: http://code.google.com/p/ea-utils/

 The galaxy wrapper code was written by Lance Parsons (lparsons@princeton.edu), Lewis-Sigler Institute for Integrative Genomics, Princeton University.
-The code is housed on BitBucket at: https://bitbucket.org/lance_parsons/ea_utils_galaxy_wrapper